annesin/AstroResearch/README.md

 ## AutomaticTester.jl

-  With 'AutomaticTester.jl', the 'StabilityFinder' function takes in the masses and the inner binary separation of a desired nested binary configuration and returns the smallest such outer binary separation such that the system remains stable over the desired time period.
+  With `AutomaticTester.jl`, the `StabilityFinder` function takes in the masses and the inner binary separation of a desired nested binary configuration and returns the smallest such outer binary separation such that the system remains stable over the desired time period.
 This time period is defaulted to 100P of the inner binary.
-This can easily be adjusted by changing this value in the 'AutomaticTester.jl' file and reloading the file.
+This can easily be adjusted by changing this value in the `AutomaticTester.jl` file and reloading the file.

   ```
   StabilityFinder([8,8,1],7.2,5)